 To zinc or not to zinc?
 That is the question.
 When it comes to looking after your skin the first product you think to reach for probably isn’t going to be zinc, but this trace mineral can leave you looking gorgeous and glowing.

 Whether it’s taken as a supplement or found in your moisturiser, make-up or food, a little bit of zinc goes a long way.
 While zinc is naturally found in cells throughout the body some people have low levels – the World Health Organization says 31 percent of people worldwide are deficient in zinc – or could just use a boost.

 Here are five reasons why upping your zinc intake could do wonders for your skin.

-Pardon the pun but you’ll be able to ‘spot the difference’ if you suffer from acne and start eating more zinc rich foods or taking a supplement.
+Pardon the pun but you’ll be able to ‘spot the difference’ if you suffer from breakouts and start eating more zinc rich foods or taking a supplement.

 A Swedish dermatological study claims doctors found the severity of spots was drastically decreased in just 4 weeks after acne suffering patients were given zinc supplements 3 times per day.
 Within 12 weeks 87 percent of the patients were totally cleared of their pimples.
 They branded the results “remarkable”.

 If you’ve got cuts and wounds that seem to take an age to heal, you may be suffering from zinc deficiency.
 Zinc boosts your immune system and produces new cells to make an infection heal quickly.

 Health coach and nutrition expert Karen Cummings-Palmer says: “When we are under stress from illness or a wound zinc rallies to help us heal so it makes sense to boost intake for short periods of time when the pressure is on.”